 This policy must be adhered to by all members of staff, suppliers, partners and anyone who may also access the organisation’s information resources.
 Appropriate training will be provided.

-Any breach of this policy, intended or otherwise, should be reported immediately to the Managing Director
+Any breach of this policy, intended or otherwise, should be reported immediately to the Managing Director:

-Aim and Scope of this policy
+Aims and scope of this policy

 The aims of this policy are to set out the rules governing the secure management of our information assets by: